-In a quest to thwart future pandemics, the King Lab has made significant strides toward the development of universal vaccines, as recently noted by the National Institutes of Health (NIH).
+In a quest to thwart future pandemics, the King Lab has made significant strides toward the development of universal vaccines, as recently noted by the National Institutes of Health.

-Traditional vaccines, while crucial, can only target specific strains of a disease.
+Traditional vaccines—while crucial—only target certain strains of a given disease.
 Universal vaccines, on the other hand, are meant to train the immune system to combat all versions of a pathogen, including strains yet to evolve.

-To bring universal protection closer to reality, the King Lab is using protein design to create custom protein nanoparticles that can be decorated with different viral proteins.
-Such vaccines allow the immune system to see up to 60 different strains of a pathogen at once, which may lead to better protection.
+To bring universal protection closer to reality, the King Lab at the Institute for Protein Design is using protein design to create custom protein nanoparticles that can be decorated with different viral proteins.
+These vaccines allow the immune system to see up to 60 different strains of a pathogen at once, which may lead to better protection.

-A promising development is FluMos-v1, an experimental nanoparticle vaccine for the flu that we developed in partnership with the Vaccine Research Center at the NIH.
-The vaccine is designed to provide broad protection against different influenza viruses and is now in Phase 1 clinical trials.
+A promising development is FluMos-v1, an experimental nanoparticle vaccine for the flu that we developed in partnership with the NIH Vaccine Research.
+This vaccine is designed to provide broad protection against different influenza viruses and is now in Phase 1 clinical trials.